 Maintenance and Update Frequency

-Changes to this specification will be released by the IHO as a new edition, revision, or clarification, details of what constitute a new edition, revision or clarification are found in paragraph 1.5.1.
+Changes to this specification will be released by the IHO as a new edition, revision, or clarification, details of what constitute a new edition, revision, or clarification are found in section 1.5.1.
 This specification will be periodically reviewed by IHO at intervals of no less than 5 years for confirmation or update.
 New editions, revisions, and clarifications may be released more frequently as needed.

 Typical Sources of Change

 Due to the nature of interoperability catalogues as a set of rules describing how a limited list of products are to interoperate within an ECDIS, the majority of all data sources for change will be from the listed supported products.
-Exceptions to this general practice will be when a new product specification is added to the list of supported products, along with changes to any relevant ECDIS related standards from IMO, IEC and IHO that could be a source for change to an interoperability catalogue.
+Exceptions to this general practice will be when a new product specification is added to the list of supported products, along with changes to any relevant ECDIS related standards from IMO, IEC, and IHO that could be a source for change to an interoperability catalogue.

 Production Process

 Interoperability catalogues are created in an XML editor environment.
 It is generally expected that any off-the-shelf XML Editor can perform this task.
 The creation process of any new versions may benefit from starting from the previous version.
+Another alternative is to develop a dedicated Interoperability Catalogue Editor that can create and maintain the Interoperability Catalogue with dedicated functions for creating the various components, such as display planes and predefined combinations.

 Due to the interconnected nature of the product specifications that are under the interoperability schema, a form of overarching change management is a necessity.
 Any revision or new edition required in a product specification should be announced well in advance, giving the whole stakeholder community ample time to review the impact before it goes into effect.
-Any revisions and new editions to a supported product specification may require a new version of the interoperability catalogue and the IHO body responsible for the maintenance of the IC need to be informed and involved to assess any impacts.
+Any revisions and new editions to a supported product specification may require a new version of the interoperability catalogue and the IHO body responsible for the maintenance of the Interoperability Catalogue need to be informed and involved to assess any impacts.
 This includes updates to dataset metadata, as metadata changes, such as product specification references, may impact the link between the dataset and the interoperability catalogue.

 Management of FC and PC updates